Contingencyplana/storybook_primordial_soup/camouflage.md

 - 🎮 **Player puzzles**: where meaning must be doubted
 - 📜 **Game journals**: where logs omit more than they record
 - 🧠 **AI behavior**: where a signal acts as its own fallback
 - 🏗 **Game structure itself**: where function masquerades as fiction
+- 🎭 **Playful moments**: where confusion feels like curiosity, not frustration

 ---